trungle15/ReuseU/sprints/sprint-journals/sprint-4-journal.md

 * ReuseU/backend/services blob_storage.py lines 28-64

 #### Changes we made:
-* Added comprehensive docstrings to GlobalContext, describing all state, methods, and usage patterns for global app state, authentication, and filters.
+* Trung on Howie: Added comprehensive docstrings to GlobalContext, describing all state, methods, and usage patterns for global app state, authentication, and filters.
 * Example usage and filter/category structures are now clearly documented for future contributors.
 * Sofia: Added documentation to `connect_to_blob_db_resource()`, and added header comments to `get_all_files()` and `(get_files_listing_id)`